happypeter/gitbeijing/unix-terminal/part1.md

 text get displayed on the screen, things like that.

-Now the trouble with this arrangement is that early on escape sequences were on really standardized.
-Manufactures did the wrong thing.
-So what you need to do to control one terminal differs from what you do to control another in time.
-Though eventually standards did more or less merge.
-Unfortunately, the end result ended up quite messy, so if you look at the details of terminals and want to know what you can do with the escape codes, it is all surprisingly complicated.
-So that's whole area were going to laid over.
-We will just think of terminals are simply display a sequence of text, and sending back to the computer whatever gets typed at the keyboard and end the story.
+Now the trouble with this arrangement is that early on escape sequences were not really standardized.
+Many manufactures did the wrong thing.
+So what you need to do to control one terminal differs from what you do to control another.
+In time though, eventually standards did more or less merge.
+Unfortunately, the end result of this process ended up quite messy, so if you look at the details of terminals and want to know what exactly you can do with the escape codes, it is all surprisingly complicated.
+So that's a whole area we're going to laid over.
+We will just think of terminals as simply displaying a sequence of text, and sending back to the computer whatever gets typed at the keyboard and end of story.

-However I do mention...
+However I do mention these capabilities, because you will likely interact with some programs that when they do use the terminal, they seem to do things that are otherwise impossible, like say, changing the color of the text.